europeana/rd-europeana-python-api/CONTRIBUTING.md

 # Contributing to PyEuropeana

 **Hello there!** We created this document as a way to communicate with potential contributors (that's you) and to establish a common ground over which we can keep on growing and solidifying the PyEuropeana project.
-If you made up your mind about being a contributor, **that's great!** Reading through this document can help you immensely and cut back on the time you need to contribute to PyEuropeana.
+If you made up your mind about being a contributor, **that's great!** Reading through this document can help you immensely and cut back on the time you spend on contributing to PyEuropeana.
 If you are not sure about being a contributor yet or if you are just taking a look, then this document can still provide you some insights about how we go about developing PyEuropeana.

 ## Table of contents